kulics/koral/book-en/loop.md

 Under normal circumstances, the statement is executed in order, the first statement in the function first, followed by the second statement, and so on.
 ## Collection Loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ id <- value {}` statement to iterate over the collection, taking each element out of `id`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `value @ id {}` statement to iterate over the collection, taking each element out of `id`.

 E.g:
 ```
 arr := {1, 2, 3, 4, 5}
-@ item <- arr {
+arr @ item {
     Prt(item)     # print each number
 }
 ```